ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

 ----------------

 You can create dynamic groups using host variables with the ``keyed_groups`` option. ``keyed_groups`` comes in a prefix and a key format.
-The prefix is going to be the name of the host group that is going to be concatenated with the key.
+The prefix will be the name of the host group that is to be concatenated with the key.

 Some examples are shown below: